WHY YOU SHOULD JOIN GLOBAL RESCUE�

 - Field Rescue services provide transport to the nearest facility if the member’s condition is likely to cause serious permanent injury or death if they are unable to get to a hospital

-- Evacuation to home country hospital of choice for members hospitalized or in need of hospitalization more than 100 miles from home
+- Evacuation to home hospital of choice for members hospitalized or in need of hospitalization more than 100 miles from home

 - Country where patient is hospitalized must be able to safely accommodate Global Rescue aircraft, ground or sea transport